October 21, 2020 Posted by Pocketstop in Crisis Communications, Resident, Tenant & Vendor Communications Social Share

 Create the written notice this way:

-• Share it through all the usual communications channels that employees expect to receive information like this using a mass notification system like RedFlag — and it must be sent within one business day.
+- Share it through all the usual communications channels that employees expect to receive information like this using an alert system like RedFlag — and it must be sent within one business day.

 Provide COVID-19 benefits information